picocms/Pico/README.md

 Upgrade
 -------

 Do you remember when you installed Pico?
 It was ingeniously simple, wasn't it?
 Upgrading Pico is no difference!
-The upgrade process differs depending on whether you used [composer][] or a pre-bundled release to install Pico.
+The upgrade process differs depending on whether you used [Composer][] or a pre-bundled release to install Pico.
 Please note that you should *always* create a backup of your Pico installation before upgrading!

 Pico follows [Semantic Versioning 2.0][SemVer] and uses version numbers like `MAJOR`.`MINOR`.`PATCH`.
 When we update the `PATCH` version (e.g. `2.0.0` to `2.0.1`), we made backwards-compatible bug fixes.
 If we change the `MINOR` version (e.g. `2.0` to `2.1`), we added functionality in a backwards-compatible manner.
 Upgrading Pico is dead simple in both cases.
 Simply head over to the appropiate Upgrade sections below.

 But wait, we forgot to mention what happens when we update the `MAJOR` version (e.g. `2.0` to `3.0`).
 In this case we made incompatible API changes.
 We will then provide a appropriate upgrade tutorial, so please head over to the ["Upgrade" page on our website][HelpUpgrade].

-### I've used composer to install Pico
+### I've used Composer to install Pico

-Upgrading Pico is dead simple if you've used composer to install Pico.
+Upgrading Pico is dead simple if you've used Composer to install Pico.
 Simply open a shell and navigate to Pico's install directory within the `httpdocs` directory (e.g. `/var/www/html/pico`) of your server.
 You can now upgrade Pico using just a single command:

 ```shell
 $ php composer.phar update
 ```

-That's it! composer will automatically update Pico and all plugins and themes you've installed using composer.
+That's it!
+Composer will automatically update Pico and all plugins and themes you've installed using Composer.
 Please make sure to manually update all plugins and themes you've installed manually.

 ### I've used a pre-bundled release to install Pico